At Mount Aloysius College, we want to know who you are, not just the information that is on the paper or

 International students are welcome to apply to Mount Aloysius College for both the fall and spring semesters.
 International students are responsible for following the same procedures as all freshmen or transfer students.
 The following is a list of what must be supplied or completed when applying to Mount Aloysius College as an international student.

-- Submit a completed Application for Admissions with a non-refundable $30 fee, payable only
+- Submit a completed Application for Admissions with a non-refundable, one-time $30 fee.

-- A TOEFL score is required as part of the application for an individual whose native language is
+- A TOEFL score or IELTS test score is required as part of the application for an individual whose native

-- All international students who are age 23 or younger must complete the SAT or ACT and send
+- International students who are age 23 or younger may have to complete the SAT or ACT test for

 - Courses from international colleges and universities will be considered for transfer credit on a

-- If offered admissibility to Mount Aloysius College, an international student must return a financial
+- If accepted into Mount Aloysius College, an international student must return a financial

 affidavit form to the Office of Undergraduate and Graduate Admissions within two weeks of